-IBM pursues smart location for national technology clients
+IBM pursues smart location for technology clients

 All partners were aligned to support IBM’s investment.
-The comprehensive incentive proposal developed by these partners addressed the company’s long-term needs and also created a presence in downtown Baton Rouge.
+The comprehensive proposal developed by these partners addressed the company’s long-term needs and also created a presence in downtown Baton Rouge.
 To address IBM’s desire to collaborate with higher education campuses, the State of Louisiana agreed to provide $14 million over 10 years, directed toward growing computer science resources and boosting the number of annual computer science graduates at Louisiana universities.

 IBM officials announce major investment in Baton Rouge